New Yorkers are warned from the skies about impending danger from storms as city deploys drones

 NEW YORK -- Gone is the bullhorn.
 Instead, New York City emergency management officials have turned high-tech, using drones to warn residents about potential threatening weather.

-On Tuesday, with a buzzing sound in the background, a drone equipped with a loudspeaker flew over homes warning people who live in basement or ground-floor apartments about impending heavy rains.
+With a buzzing sound in the background, a drone equipped with a loudspeaker flies over homes warning people who live in basement or ground-floor apartments about impending heavy rains.

 About five teams with multiple drones each were deployed to specific neighborhoods prone to flooding.
 Zach Iscol, the city's emergency management commissioner, said the messages were being relayed in multiple languages.
 They were expected to continue until the weather impacted the drone flights.